hallettj/hallettj.github.com/source/_posts/2017-01-03-flow-cookbook-react.markdown

 does two things for us:
 when `StoryListItem` is rendered, Flow will check that it is given the required props of the appropriate types;
-and Flow will also check uses of `props` in the component definition for consistency with the `StoryListItemProps` definition.
+and Flow will also check uses of `props` in the body of the `StoryListItem` function for consistency with `StoryListItemProps`.
+Checking props from both directions ensures that a component is in alignment with its callers.

-In general if a component does not have internal state, and does not use lifecycle callbacks such as `componentDidMount`, then I prefer to use a functional component.
+In general if a component does not have internal state, and does not use lifecycle callbacks such as `componentDidMount`, then I prefer to use a functional component, like `StoryListItem`.
-That means that the component cannot have methods that refer to `this.props`;
+A functional component cannot have methods that refer to `this.props`;
 so I made the `selectStory` event handler a top-level function that accepts a reference to the component's props as an argument.
 Reusing the `StoryListItemProps` type in the signatures for the component and